 Cadbury has a long history of innovation, from the brand’s foundation in Bourneville, United Kingdom.
 The first Cadbury Factory, built in 1879, became known for its pioneering facilities.
 Translating to the current day, Cadbury is delighted to have created the world’s first Cadbury Dairy Milk 3D chocolate printer in the UK.
 This unique printer has made the trip to the other side of the world for its debut in Melbourne for World Chocolate Day.

-The World’s First Cadbury Dairy Milk 3D Printer will utilise digital technology to print 3D objects made entirely from
+The World’s First Cadbury Dairy Milk 3D Printer will utilise 3d printing london technology to print 3D objects made entirely from